 To understand how and why hearing loss happens, it helps to know how the ear works.

-the inner ear.
+and the inner ear.
 These parts work together so you can hear and process sounds.
 The

-outer

-ear, or pinna (the part you can see), picks up sound waves and the
+outer ear, or pinna (the part you can see), picks up sound waves

 When the sound waves hit the eardrum in the middle ear, the eardrum starts to vibrate.

 When the eardrum vibrates, it moves three tiny bones in your ear.
 These bones are